turingschool/frontend-mod-1-prework/section3/arrayMethods.md

 # Array Methods

 ## Pop
-Removes the last element in the array.
+Removes the last element in an array.

 ## Push
 Adds an element to the end of an array.